fsaudm/NeuralNet_NumPy/README.md

 ### Core Dependencies
 - **NumPy**: Used for matrix operations and core numerical computations.
-- **Pandas**: Used for loading and preprocessing the MNIST dataset.
+- **Pandas**: Used exclusively for loading and preprocessing the MNIST dataset.

 ### Visualization
 - **Matplotlib**: Used for plotting images and graphs.